unofficial-Jona/assessing_ADB/OadTR/README.md

-# Code is mainly coppied from the original repository: https://github.com/wangxiang1230/OadTR
+# Please check the original OadTR repository here: https://github.com/wangxiang1230/OadTR

 # Video Features
 OadTR uses RGB and Flow features. to extract these features from the original videos the following models were used: